-Others don't want to wait for an appropriate time because their loved one's death was sudden, unexpected or violent.
+Some people don't want to wait for an appropriate time because the passing of their loved one was unexpected, sudden, or violent.
+Others don't want to wait.

 Funerals aren't for everyone.
-You might hate the idea and not want one for yourself, or you might be struggling to decide what to do for someone you love.
+You might despise the concept and have no interest in getting one for yourself, or you might be at a loss as to what to do for someone you care deeply about.

 Summary of Australian Funeral Laws

-On the other hand, hiring a director to help pull together the arrangements and ensure that all the laws are followed appropriately is a significantly easier course of action to take.
+On the other hand, hiring a director to help pull together the arrangements and ensure that all of the laws are followed appropriately is a significantly easier course of action to take.

 The Death Certificate Is an Absolute Requirement by Law.

-Once a person becomes deceased, their death must be declared by a coroner or doctor who also notes the cause.
+When a person passes away, their passing must be certified by a medical examiner or coroner, who also records the reason for their passing.

-If there was some kind of accident or the circumstances surrounding the death involve an accident or are unusual, then the body is remanded to a coroner so that they can make a determination.
-When a body has to be examined by a coroner, there can be a delay when released to the family.
+If there was some kind of accident or the circumstances surrounding the death were otherwise unusual, the body will be turned over to a coroner so that they can make a determination.
+When a body needs to be examined by a coroner, there is sometimes a delay before the body can be returned to the family.

 Arrangements for Transportation to Burial or Cremation.

-A funeral director can help save a lot of hassle and time by assisting with the amount of paperwork and requirements regarding proper etiquette in handling, containing, and transporting the deceased are another point in which a funeral director can be of assistance.
+A funeral director can help save a lot of hassle and time by assisting with the amount of paperwork and requirements regarding proper etiquette in handling, containing, and transporting the deceased.
+This is another area in which a funeral director can be of assistance.

-Once the body is ready for burial or cremation, it is then time to be transported, first to a temporary location so that funeral services can be held there, and then it must be moved on to its ultimate resting place.
+After the body has been prepared for burial or cremation, it must first be moved to a temporary location so that funeral services can be held there, and then it must be moved on to its ultimate resting place.

-By law, the casket or coffin that the deceased person is placed in is required by law to be of sufficient construction to prevent the deceased person's body and any potential emissions from its decay from escaping.
-If the deceased is to be cremated, the container must also be combustible.
+The casket or coffin that the deceased person is placed in is required by law to be of sufficient construction to prevent the deceased person's body and any potential emissions from decaying tissue from escaping.
+If the body of the deceased is going to be cremated, the container that holds them must also be able to be burned.

-It is possible to make a coffin at home, so long as it satisfies all the basic legal requirements.
+It is possible to construct a coffin at home so long as it satisfies the fundamental requirements that are imposed by the law.

-It is illegal to transport the deceased in any other manner, including such instances in which it is visible in the bed of a truck.
+It is against the law to transport a deceased person in any other manner, including when they are plainly visible in the bed of a truck.

 Burial, Cremation, or at Sea.

 The law does not call for any kind of ritual or service to be performed by a representative of a particular religious tradition.
-As a bare minimum, the cremation or burial can be performed the same or the next day once the deceased has been cleared by medical personnel and released to the family.
+As a bare minimum, the cremation or burial can be performed the same day or the day after once the deceased has been cleared by medical personnel and released to the family.
 This can be done the following day as well.

-When it comes to being buried in a graveyard, there is a certain amount of documentation that must be completed in order to acquire a burial plot and receive authorisation for the interment.
+When it comes to being laid to rest in a cemetery, there is a certain amount of documentation that must be completed in order to acquire a burial plot and receive authorisation for the interment.

-For those who opted for cremation, the ashes can then be buried in a cemetery, retained at home by a loved one or friend, or dispersed in an appropriate location.
+Those who choose to have their bodies cremated have the option of having their remains interred in a cemetery, having their ashes kept at home by a loved one or a friend, or having the ashes scattered in an appropriate location.

-There are times when people wish for their ashes to be scattered in a specific location, and they express this desire when they pass away.
-It is the responsibility of the person who scatters the ashes of the deceased to make sure that they are not breaking any local laws or ordinances set forth by the Clean Air Act.
+There are times when people want their ashes to be scattered in a specific location, and they express this desire when they pass away.
+It is the responsibility of the person who scatters the ashes of the deceased to make sure that they are not violating any of the local laws or ordinances that have been established by the Clean Air Act.

 The Laws Regarding Internment of the Deceased Can Be Quite Strict.